cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 Quick start
 ===========

-This section explains how to get started using Tarantella to distributetly train an existing TensorFlow 2/Keras model.
+This section explains how to get started using Tarantella to distributedly train an existing TensorFlow 2/Keras model.
-First we will examine what changes to your code have to be made, before we will look into the execution of your script with ``tnt_run`` on the command line.
+First we will examine what changes to your code have to be made, before we will look into the execution of your script with ``tarantella`` on the command line.
 Finally, we will state in more detail what features Tarantella currently supports and what important points need to be taken into account when using Tarantella.